 Remember when we said missionary might be a hard position to entertain as her pregnancy advances?
 Well, here’s somewhat of a cheat.
 “This is a great way to modify face-to-face positions so you can make eye contact and watch each other experience pleasure while taking pressure or weight off your growing belly,” says Hodder.
 “Depending on how high you (or your partner) hold your legs up, you can adjust how deep they can go — even the slightest angle adjustment can completely transform how it feels for you both.”

-The Best Sex Positions During Pregnancy: The Third Trimester
+The Best Pregnancy Sex Positions: The Third Trimester

 Woman on Top

 At this point in the pregnancy, her belly will likely make a lot of positions impossible to perform.
 With you flat on your back, she will have as much room as she needs to navigate sex.
 “It allows you a full view of the beautiful, magical life-growing process that your partner is going through,” says Hodder.
 She also notes that this position makes it easy to see, touch, massage, and squeeze your partner’s body in whatever way she finds pleasurable.